 OUR 10TH ANNIVERSARY WAS MONDAY, DECEMBER 14TH, 2015.
-We started up again in 2017 on MONDAY JANUARY 30th at the Brewster Ladies Library!
+We next gather on Wednesday, March 29th ~ 7-9 PM at the Brewster Ladies Library!

 In 2005 Tricia and I had been frequenting a cool general store in South Orleans called the Eldia Market and Coffee House.
 One morning that fall I looked around and said “this would be a groovy place for some live music”!
 I approached the owners and suggested that if they were willing to stay open late one night, we could put the word out on a very grass roots level (translation: no advertising, simply word of mouth) to invite anyone interested to come play a song, read a poem, tell a story, or simply watch and listen.
 We had no idea what kind of turnout to expect.
 When 7 PM rolled around, the place was packed to overflowing, 15 artists each did a slot, and my little “free will donation bucket” for Habitat for Humanity of Cape Cod had a few hundred bucks in it!
 We were off and running.
 That was Thursday, December 15th, 2005, the same month I saw my last Peter, Paul, & Mary concert (12/9/05 at Carnegie Hall in NYC) and had my thyroid removed (12/21/05).